 What’s the best website for booking hotels on Santorini?

-- Booking.com/Santorini – Great pictures, verified user reviews, and handy calendar for keeping track of hotels.
+- Booking.com – Great pictures, verified user reviews, and handy calendar for keeping track of hotels.
 Better rates than what you’ll get by booking directly with a hotel.
 Hotelscombined.com is also good.

-The Best 5 Star Hotels on Santorini for Last Minute Bookings
+The Best Luxury Hotels in Santorini for Last Minute Bookings

 - Esperas – Oia